TimothyMeadows/sqlite3-entities/README.md

 #Migration

 Automatic migration support exists for halt, drop & create, and, alter.
 Note that if you use alter, and a physical migration is detected it will trigger the migration event.
 You can also choose to use "manual" migration by specifying migration.manual or not specifying the migration option at all.
+Because SQLite3 does not support dropping, or, renaming of columns after they are created.
+Support for these methods also do not exist in sqlite3-entities.

+Warning: THERE IS NO DATA MIGRATION SUPPORT FOR DROP & CREATE.
+ALL DATA WILL BE LOST.

 ```javascript
   var entities = require('sqlite3-entities');